East European fashion labels aim for the world stage

 "I think that clothing companies from (central Europe) have big growth potential," said Kamil Szlaga, a retail analyst at KBC Securities in Warsaw.
 "The region still has room to catch up with western Europe...
 Surely, Russia is their key target."

-Polish fashion companies like LPP, the creator of the brand Reserved, have grown rapidly and in some markets even taken on giants like Spain's Inditex, the world's top fashion retailer and parent of Zara.
+Polish fashion companies like LPP LPPP.WA, the creator of the brand Reserved, have grown rapidly and in some markets even taken on giants like Spain's Inditex (ITX.MC), the world's top fashion retailer and parent of Zara.

 "In Russia, Inditex has more shops but we're following them quite well," LPP Deputy Chief Executive Dariusz Pachla told Reuters.
 The company has opened 100 shops there so far "and we plan to open a lot more".

-LPP nearly doubled its annual profit in 2011, recording a net income of 269 million zlotys ($80.75 million).
+LPP nearly doubled its annual profit in 2011, recording a net income of 269 million zlotys.
 Like many others in the region, the company has focused its efforts on eastern Europe, mainly Russia.

 "The East has been our target for years," Pachla said.
 "Russia is developing very quickly."